Educate. Experience. Empower.

 While we are currently (2010-11)

-qualified individuals to apply bearing in mind the limited number of
+all qualified individuals to apply bearing in mind the

 So, if interested, please check our website for detailed information on application procedures when future Calls for Applications are issued.
 Note that we also publish a call for application in several Kosovo dailies.

 For Foreign Students: